PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

-where $\mathcal{I}[f](x)= \FT^{-1}\brac{W^*\FT[u](.)}(x)$, with $\FT$ denoting the FFT operator.
-Equation \eqref{eq:dafno_layer_a} shows the interest of using the DAFNO architecture: the FFT in operator only considers values inside the domain $\Omega$.
-Moreover the FFT is computed over the local variation of the input field rather than the input field itself ($u(x) -u(.)$ instead of $u(.)$) making the layer, by design, seek features within local variations.
-The DAFNO network ends up being a composition of one or multiple of such layers.
-The mask $\chi_{\Omega}$ is used at each layer unaltered to make sure that no noise outside the domain may perturb the prediction.
+We use the classical FNO architecture introduced by~\citet{li2020fourier}.
+Let $u: \R^2 \rightarrow \R^k$ denote the input field.
+Each FNO layer is defined as the sum of a local linear transformation and a non-local integral operator parameterized in the Fourier domain:

+where $W \in \R^{k \times k}$ and $W^*$ are learnable parameters, $\mathcal{F}$ and $\mathcal{F}^{-1}$ denote the Fourier transform and its inverse, and $\sigma$ is a pointwise non-linear activation function.
+Stacking multiple such layers yields a global operator that captures long-range dependencies through spectral convolution.

-FNO models and variant can only predict on regular grids (this is due to the use of the FFT).
-This is a common constraint shared with some neural networks such as CNNs.
-This means that, in order to predict on an unstructured mesh, a preprocessing and postprocessing of the fields are needed.
-The preprocessing consists in a projection of the original mesh to a regular grid where the FNO is able produce a prediction.
-Then, a postprocessing projecting back from the regular grid to the original mesh needs to be performed to compare the prediction to reference fields.
-The projection operations were performed using Muscat \cite{Bordeu2023,muscat2023}.
+A key limitation of FNO models is that they operate on regular grids due to the use of FFT.
+As a result, applying FNOs to data defined on unstructured meshes requires a preprocessing step that projects the fields onto a regular grid, followed by a postprocessing step mapping predictions back to the original mesh.
+In our experiments, these projection operations are performed using Muscat~\cite{muscat2023,Bordeu2023}.